handav/itp_fall_2018/index.md

   * **Performances**
   * Guest speaker: [Christine Mcleavey Payne](http://christinemcleavey.com/)
   * Collecting and creating datasets.
-  * Biases in machine learning, in general and in music specifically.
+  * Biases in machine learning (limits of notation), in general and in music specifically.

 #### 5. October 11
   * Introduction to deep ML.
 Understanding neural nets.